 Philology 3: History of the English Language (or equivalent), and preferably also the course Language & Linguistics: Tools and Methods.

-Abuse, cooking recipes, depositions, journals, letters, memoirs, presentments and wills: these are all different text types the study of which aims to illustrate the use of English other than that commonly found in printed documents.
-In this course, we will read a large variety of texts to study everyday English as it was used from the year 1500 onwards, and during the Early Modern English period (1500-1700) in particular.
-We will focus on differences between these texts and printed documents, as well as from present-day Standard English.
-In addition, we will look at texts by men and women, as well as by people from different sociolinguistic backgrounds, including people who were practically illiterate.
-We will concentrate on spelling, pronunciation, grammar, vocabulary and style of writing.
+Abuse, accounts, depositions, journals, letters, memoirs, presentments and wills: these are all different text types, the study of which can tell us a lot about variation in pronunciation, grammar and lexis, but also about the pragmatics of swearing, for instance.
+In this course, you will read a large variety of texts to study everyday English as it was used from the year 1500 onwards, and during the Early Modern English period (1500-1700) in particular.
+We will focus on differences between these texts, as well as from present-day Standard English.
+In addition, we will look at texts by well-known authors such as Shakespeare but also at texts by lesser-known men and women, as well as by people from different regional and sociolinguistic backgrounds, including people who were practically illiterate.
+We will concentrate on variation in spelling, pronunciation, grammar, vocabulary, style of writing and discourse pragmatic elements.

-This course builds on experience acquired during the first three semesters of the BA curriculum in English philology (Old English, Middle English), particularly as it regards the history of the English language.
+This course builds on experience acquired during the first three semesters of the BA curriculum in English philology (Old English, Middle English), and particularly philology 3.

 At the end of the course, students

 will have a good insight into the nature and language of different text types from the Early Modern English period (1500–1700), and of their relationship with the more standard printed texts of the time

 will have an understanding of what (social) factors play a role in language variation and change

 will be able to analyse and identify the textual and linguistic characteristics of a large variety of text types typical of the period